rutar-academic/rutar.org/content/writing/using-closure-traits-to-simplify-rust-api.md

     fn render<'a>(&self, item: &'a T) -> Self::Str<'a>;
 }
 ```
+The `where T: 'a` is a [non-local requirement](https://blog.rust-lang.org/2022/10/28/gats-stabilization.html#non-local-requirements-for-where-clauses-on-gats) since this bound is implied by the signature of render.

-And finally, the corresponding picker implementation:
+Finally, we have the corresponding picker implementation:
 ```rust
 struct Picker<T, R> {
     renderer: R,